ABOUT the theater

 HISTORY of the theater

 The actual structure of the Berwick Theater goes back a long way.
 It was originally built and maintained by the Patriotic Order Sons of America for the intended use as an opera house.
-In the 1910’s it was renamed the Lyric and later it became the Palace.
-It’s believed that it was being operated as a playhouse at that time.
+In the 1910’s, it’s believed that it was being operated as a playhouse at that time.
 Records show that it was the Strand in the 1920’s-1930’s and operated as a movie theater.
 Our patrons tell of silent movies and later popular titles like “Stowaway” with Shirley Temple.

-In 1937 there was a devastating fire, but it seems that the Strand was more fortunate than it’s neighboring play house.
+In September 1933 there was a devastating fire.
+Due to its significance and history to the community, The Strand was re-built and opened in 1934.
+The adjoining Palace Theater was destroyed by fire five months after the 1933 fire.
 In 1969 major renovations were made to the theater.
 It was those renovations that the Berwick Theater still very much resembles.
 The whole project included fire proof walls, state of the art technology for it’s period, the infamous big screen, and many other upgrades which cost upwards of $90,000 at the time.

 Vincent DiAugustine purchased the Berwick Theater in 1971 and maintained operations until his death in July 2013.
 Since his passing, the theater has been inherited by his grand daughter, Renee Bower (DiAugustine).
 Over the years, Renee has worked to make the theater a non-profit organization.
 She also worked tirelessly to form a board of directors full of individuals from varying and useful backgrounds who are extremely passionate about the success of the theater.